 PLA, is derived from corn, a resource that can be renewed annually.
-One of the major problems with petroleum-based plastics is that they are derived from oil or natural gas which are only available in finite amounts throughout the world.
+One of the major problems with from oil or natural gas which are only available in finite amounts throughout the world.
 Eventually, these fossil resources will run out.

-PLA plastics are compostable where commercial compost facilities are available

-PLA can break down into natural elements in commercial compost facilities, where they are available.
+- PLA plastics are compostable where commercial compost facilities are available - mercial compost facilities, where they are available.
 It is estimated that traditional plastics can take centuries to break down and may never break down into natural elements.
 This is especially true when these products end up in landfills where sunlight and air exposure are drastically curtailed.